LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/AdvancedFeatures/scroll-behavior-configuration.md

 ### Show Conversation

-`lp_scroll_show_conversation` configures the scroll behavior when open conversation screen from another screen of the app.
+`lp_scroll_show_conversation` configures the scroll behavior when opening the conversation screen from another screen of the app.

 Available options: **Bottom(Default), LastPosition, FirstUnreadMessage**